 Bring a Portable Battery Pack

-I can’t recommend bringing one of these enough.
+I can’t recommend packing a portable battery pack enough.
 They can be a life saver, especially on days with long bus rides and little to do!
 Make sure your battery pack is charged up before you leave the ship so that it is ready to use when you arrive in port.
 Be aware that a lot of foreign countries do not allow these on airplanes, so don’t bring them along if you plan on flying.
 I’ve got lots more packing suggestions like this one in my ultimate packing list and packing guide for Semester at Sea.

 Media Swapping (Hard drive & USBs)